 - Flash Light or Head Light – You will need this in the caves, remember we learned that it is as dark as the night.
 Get it on Jumia or Amazon

-- Bluetooth Speakers – As much as you will need to enjoy the serene silence and whistles of the trees and weaver bird.
+- Bluetooth Speakers – As much as you will need to enjoy the serene silence and whistles of the trees and weaver birds.
 Herman Kardon will come in hardy especially during the walk or team building.
-Get Herman Kardon on Amazon.
-The other option if you`re slightly below budget is JBL Charge 4 get it on Jumia Or Amazon
+Herman Kardon The other option, if you`re slightly below budget, is JBL Charge 4 get it on Jumia Or Amazon

 - Fleece Jacket – It is in the forest and rain is inevitable at any given time.
 Though it did not rain when we visited but the previous day it had heavily.
 Get Fleece Jacket on Amazon or Jumia

 - Camera – Capture those memories that will stay generation after generation, thanks to technology we can keep our pics in soft copies unlike in the ’80s.
 Get a Canon EOS 2000D on Amazon.